 SHELTER & RESCUE

-Animal Shelter statistics can be inflated to promote mandatory spay & neuter laws for a non-existent "overpopulation" problem.
-The real solution to the problem is educating owners.
+Animal Shelter statistics can be inflated to generate funding or spay and neuter laws for a non-existent overpopulation problem, you need to know this…

 On the one hand, I understand the need for voluntary spay/neuter programs, especially in certain areas of the country.
-As Ms. Peters stated "Southerners and the under-35 set are the least likely to sterilize their pets."
+As one reader stated "Southerners and the under-35 set are the least likely to sterilize their pets."
 As much as I hate to admit it -- dyed-in-the-wool Southerner that I am -- this is true.
-Responsibility for one's animals here hasn't always been a high priority, plus we have a higher percentage of farm dogs and cats, and of course, hog dogs, coon dogs, and some world-famous Foxhound packs.
-However, in urban areas of the south, that is changing as more and more pet owners are buying a ticket on the Spay Train for their dogs and cats.
+We have a higher percentage of farm dogs and cats, and of course, hog dogs, coon dogs, and some world-famous Foxhound packs.

 To spay or neuter shows a certain level of caring and commitment to responsible pet ownership as people become more educated about exactly what having animals in their lives entails.
 All I can say to that is "HURRAY!"
-More responsibility is directly related to less restrictive animal ordinances and laws for everyone.
-More responsibility is also directly related to lower shelter figures.
+More responsibility is directly related to less restrictive animal ordinances to lower shelter figures.

-The second thing that makes my eyebrows get that quizzical look is this statement: "PetSmart Charities commissioned the survey by Ipsos Marketing, released today, in an effort to understand factors contributing to continued pet overpopulation, which results in an estimated 4 million to 6 million shelter animals being euthanized each year."
+The second thing that raises my eyebrows is this statement: "PetSmart Charities commissioned the survey by Ipsos Marketing ...in an effort to understand factors contributing to continued pet overpopulation, which results in an estimated 4 million to 6 million shelter animals being euthanized each year."

-This is still way too high a figure but remember that these are national figures.
-Of the estimated total number of dogs owned and with the shelter figures added together, the total would be about 78.8 so only .05 percent are in animal shelters at any point in time.
+So only .05 percent are in animal shelters at any point in time.
 Not only that, but experts tell us that shelter numbers have been dropping for the last several years.
-All of this just doesn't add up to a true "overpopulation crisis" to me although I can understand that when you're the one doing the hands-on rescuing (as I did at one time), it can seem like billions.
+All of this just doesn't add up to a true "overpopulation crisis" to me although I can understand that when you're the one doing the hands-on rescuing (as I did at one time), it can seem like a crisis.

 Other ideas include publicly supported dog training classes and low cost community educational clinics on proper pet care.
-The USA Today article made me stop and think and what it really revealed is not just flawed statistics, but that there is a big need for public education.
+Veterinarians would donate time (and gain new clients) if only we asked.
+The USA Today article made me realize that there is a big need for public education.